 Potential bug-out locations – Private lands

-Now that you know the options you have for potential bug-out locations, it is time to do some research and identify the most convenient piece of land near you.
-If you wait until something happens and just head off into the unknown, even if you are prepared and have a state of the art bug-out bag, you will just be one of the many homeland refugees and you will have to fight off the competition.
-With today’s technology and the abundance of information you can find online, you can do quite a bit of research to identify the possible bug-out locations from your state.
+Now that you know the options you have for potential bug-out locations, it is time to do some research.
+Try to identify the most convenient piece of land near you.
+If you wait until something happens and just head off into the unknown, even if you are prepared and have a state of the art bug-out bag, you will just be one of the many homeland refugees.
+You will have to fight off the competition.
+With today’s technology and the abundance of information you can find online.
+You can do quite a bit of research to identify the possible bug-out locations from your state.

 Stay safe and God Bless!

 If you found this article useful, please vote for Prepper’s Will as a top prepper website: